← Back to 史記

 退

 King Zhuang ascended the throne for three years, did not issue commands, and day and night pursued pleasure.
 He ordered throughout the state, saying: 'Anyone who dares to admonish will die without pardon!'
 Wu Ju entered and admonished.
 King Zhuang embraced Zheng Ji on the left and a Yue woman on the right, sitting amidst bells and drums.
 Wu Ju said: 'I wish to advance a metaphor.'
-He said: 'There is a bird on a mound.
-For three years it has not flown and has not cried.
-What kind of bird is this?'
+Wu Ju said, 'There is a bird on a mound.
+For three years it has neither flown nor cried.
+What kind of bird is it?'
 King Zhuang said: 'For three years it does not fly, but when it flies it will rush to heaven; For three years it does not cry, but when it cries it will startle people.
 Ju, you may retreat.
 I know it.'
-After several months, his licentiousness increased even more.
-The grandee Su Cong then entered and admonished.
+After several months, his licentiousness grew still worse.
+The grandee Su Cong then entered and remonstrated.
 The king said: 'Have you not heard the command?'
-He answered, saying: 'To kill my body to enlighten the lord is this minister's wish.'
-Thereupon he dismissed licentious pleasure and listened to governance.
-Those executed numbered several hundred people.
-Those advanced numbered several hundred people.
-He entrusted Wu Ju and Su Cong with governance, and the state people were greatly pleased.
+He answered, 'To give my life in order to enlighten my lord is this minister's wish.'
+He then put aside licentious pleasures and attended to government.
+Several hundred people were executed, and several hundred were promoted.
+He entrusted Wu Ju and Su Cong with affairs of state, and the people of the state were greatly pleased.
 This year he extinguished Yong.
-In the sixth year, he attacked Song and captured five hundred chariots.
+In the sixth year, he attacked Song and captured five hundred war chariots.

 27